thekevinholman/MCM/README.md

 History:
 * 5.0.2303.0 - 5/3/23
   * Rebranded MP to Microsoft Configuration Manager
-  * Changed the default service monitor for PXE role to monitor SccmPxe service and disable wdsserver service monitor.
+  * Changed the default service monitor for PXE role to monitor (SccmPxe) service and disabled the (wdsserver) service monitor by default.
+If you still use WDSSERVER service, please enable that monitor and disable (SCCMPXE) service monitor targeting the PXE server role.
   * Fixed displayname for PXE rollup monitor
   * Fixed mispellings for "Secondary"
   * Updated references to support import in SCOM 2012R2